Housing market pick-up belies broader weakness

 Any improvement is largely confined to London's property market, which is buoyed by foreign demand, as conditions outside the capital remain challenging.

-British real estate developers Telford Homes and St. Modwen said the residential property market in London and the south-east of England remained robust and would underpin their growth in 2012.
+Property developers Telford Homes (TELF.L) and St. Modwen (SMP.L) said the residential property market in London and the south-east of England remained robust and would underpin their growth in 2012.

 The British housing market is also vulnerable to a hit from a deterioration in the euro zone, the stability of which is threatened by worries about Spain's banking system and uncertainty over Greek elections next month.